arqamrp/arqamrp.github.io/_posts/2023-01-14-Notes-on-Mark-Twain.md

 [^11] The OG eccentric madlad.
 I first read about him in a book called *Philip Ardagh's Book of Howlers, Blunders and Random Mistakery*, which is an absolute gem of a book, especially for quizzers and those who delight in trivia over tea.

-[^12] I intend to start keeping a scrapbook one day.
+[^12] I intend to start keeping a scrapbook some day.
 The product sounds rather convenient, but a Google search threw up mostly articles about Twain and one scrapbook product priced at Rs 5000.

 [^13] Relatable.
 On a related note, the US (and, to some extent, the Indian) stock market is hellishly volatile these days.